 This topic describes how to install an Episerver sample site, so you can try out the user interface and API features and learn more about how Episerver works.

 Installing Episerver is easy!
-Follow the steps 1-6 under Installing CMS, to create an MVC-based sample site with the Alloy templates.
+Inform yourself about the prerequisites and follow the steps 1-7 under Installing CMS, to create an MVC-based sample site with the Alloy templates.
 You can also watch the Episerver installation video to see how it is done.

 The sample site is a local installation running on IIS Express.
 This is indicated by the port number which will be something like "localhost:NNNN".
 The Alloy-MVC site uses ASP.NET identity, which is why you will be prompted to create a local administrator account when building and opening the site in a browser.